Royal penguin: Diet

 Royal penguins feed on krill, small fish, and small amounts of squid.

-During breeding season, royal penguins will hunt in localized areas in conjunction to neighboring colonies.
+During breeding season, royal penguins will hunt in localised areas in conjunction to neighbouring colonies.
 This implies a cohabitation with other colonies by sectoring off fishing areas for certain colonies, nearly eliminating resource competition.

 Threats

-Royal penguins as a species are classified as least concern by the IUCN, with high risk of endangerment in the wild.
+Royal penguins as a species are classified as Least Concern by the IUCN, with high risk of endangerment in the wild.
+The Royal Penguin is not listed under the Environment Protection and Biodiversity Conservation Act 1999.

 Historically they were hunted for their oil; between 1870 and 1919 the government of Tasmania issuing licences for hunting them, with an average of 150,000 penguins (both royal and king) being taken each year.
 At the peak of the industry in 1905, the plant established on Macquarie Island was processing 2000 penguins at a time, with each penguin yielding about half a litre of oil.

 Since the end of penguin hunting on Macquarie the numbers have climbed to 850,000 pairs.
 Before hunting started, there were three million penguins on the island (both royal and king).

+Modern threats to the royal penguin include introduced predators such as rats (and formerly cats but they were eradicated from Macquarie Island recently), discarded plastic, pollution, and decreased food supply due to commercial fishing.